Large-$N$ $\mathbb{CP}^{N-1}$ sigma model on a Euclidean torus: uniqueness and stability of the vacuum: Concluding remarks

 Concerning the ``deconfinement'' phase, a short comment on some remarks made in Ref.~\cite{DU} is worthwhile.
 In this paper, the phases $e^{i\phasemu_i}$ appearing in the general twisted boundary condition \eqref{twist}, are considered as further dynamical degrees of freedom of the system.
 Associated with the global symmetry of the $\mathbb{CP}^{N-1}$ system, the authors introduce the concept of $SU(N)$ ``center symmetry'', which acts on the ``line operators'': \be e^{i \oint A_k} \,, \qquad A_k= \frac{i}{2} \left( n_k^{\dagger} \de_{\mu} n_k- \de_{\mu} n_k^{\dagger} n_k \right) \, dx^{\mu} \,, \quad (\textrm{no sum over }k )\,. \ee The periodicity conditions such as the strict one

-and a twisted one, \be n_i(x,t+\beta)= n_i(x, t)\;,\quad n_i(x+L,t)= e^{ i \mu_i} \, n_i(x, t)\;, \qquad \mu_i = \frac{2\pi i}{N}\;, \qquad i=1,2,\ldots, N\;. \ee considered in Section~\ref{sec:generaperiodic} and Section~\ref{sec:twist}, respectively, correspond to the VEV of $e^{i \mu_i}$ which breaks the $SU(N)$ "center symmetry" (in the case of (\ref{strictBis})), and {\it vis a vis}, which is center symmetric (for (\ref{twistBis})).
-Relying on an analogy with the physics of the $4D$ $SU(N)$ Yang-Mills theory, the authors of \cite{DU} then state that the background (\ref{strictBis}) corresponds to a "deconfinement center broken phase", and the background (\ref{twistBis}) an analogue of "adjoint Higgs" (confinement?) phase.
+and a twisted one, \be n_i(x,t+\beta)= n_i(x, t)\;,\quad n_i(x+L,t)= e^{ i \mu_i} \, n_i(x, t)\;, \qquad \mu_i = \frac{2\pi i}{N}\;, \qquad i=1,2,\ldots, N\;. \ee considered in Section~\ref{sec:generaperiodic} and Section~\ref{sec:twist}, respectively, correspond to the VEV of $e^{i \mu_i}$ which breaks the $SU(N)$ "center symmetry" (in the case of Eq.~(\ref{strictBis})), and {\it vis a vis}, which is center symmetric (for Eq.~(\ref{twistBis})).
+Relying on an analogy with the physics of the $4D$ $SU(N)$ Yang-Mills theory, the authors of \cite{DU} then state that the background Eq.~(\ref{strictBis}) corresponds to a "deconfinement center broken phase", and the background Eq.~(\ref{twistBis}) an analogue of "adjoint Higgs" (confinement?) phase.
 As shown in the main text here, however, for both boundary conditions the dynamics of the system describes a confinement phase with dynamical generation of the mass gap, $\brc\lambda\ckt \ge \Lambda^2$.
-One has the impression that, in using the concepts such as center symmetry, line operators, breaking of center symmetry as a criterion of a Higgs phase, etc., the formal analogy with the $4D$ YM theory has been stretched too far, beyond what is justified by the actual analysis of the dynamics \footnote{A relevant point could be that the ${\mathbbm Z}_N$ ``center symmetry'' in the $\mathbb{CP}^{N-1}$ model concerns a global $SU(N)$ symmetry, whereas it has to do with the dynamics of local gauge symmetry in the case of the $4D$ YM theory.}.
+One has the impression that, in using the concepts such as center symmetry, line operators, breaking of center symmetry as a criterion of a Higgs phase, etc., the formal analogy with the $4D$ YM theory has been stretched too far, beyond what is justified by the actual analysis of the dynamics.